 There is no architectural review in Oxnard, except in the Central Business District (CBD).
 And even the architectural review in the CBD has no teeth.
+As of the pandemic, this limited review of downtown architecture has been suspended.

 Oxnard Architectural Review Board